Joshiman/Joshiman.github.io/_posts/2020-03-10-Creating_json_from_loginData.md

-title: "Ideal Gas "
+title: "json file "
 date: 2020-01-29
-tags: [ data science, messy data, Ideal gas]
+tags: [ data science, messy data,json,  stratigraphy, wellpath  ]
 header:
   image: "/images/Ideal_gas.jpg"
-excerpt: "Data Wrangling, Data Science, Messy Data"
+excerpt: "Exploratory data analysis, Data Science, Messy Data"
 mathjax: "true"

 ### The objective of this work is to creat a stratigraphy data with name, its depth and its respective measured distance (md)  and true vertical distance(tvd).
 To do this two json file are presented.